Keep that cursor still!

 The task described served as an introduction, but we’ll focus on value transformations performed inside inputs’ onChange handlers.

-So, to indulge my laziness, we’ll simply call the String.prototype.toUpperCase() function instead of going after a custom capitalization implementation.
+So, to indulge my laziness, we’ll simply call the String.prototype.toUpperCase()

 This is the first naive attempt: